5 bizarre ways to flu-proof yourself – that have science backing them!

 With experts warning Australia is facing a deadly flu season with three times more people diagnosed with the virus so far this year than in 2018, the short answer is yes.

-For more information, check out our article on everything you need to know about the 2019 flu vaccine.
+For more information, check out our article: Everything you need to know about the flu vaccine.